diefenbach/pyramid_epfl/docs/beginner/users/tutorial/tutorial_1.rst

 Nothing has changed so far, we have just moved the form to our own subclass from Form.

 We now add the event handling method to the form.
-Since the button is instanciated with the value "submit" of its attribute "event_name", epfl expects a method "handle_submit" to call for event handling.
+Since the button is instanciated with the value "submit" of its attribute "event_name", epfl expects a method "handle_submit" to call for event handling (event handler methods are always prefixed with 'handle').
 We provide this method in our NoteForm class:

 .. code-block:: python